rivapereira/career-buddy/log_bugs.md

   * Use format: `user_id:goal_slug` in Pinecone keys.
   * Optional: Validate ID format, strip whitespace.

   STATUS -> IS COMMUNISM-?!?!
-ALMOST FIXED, I FINALLY USED THE WELCOME_USER_ID I MADE...LET'S SEE
+ALMOST FIXED, I FINALLY USED THE WELCOME_USER_ID I MADE...LET'S SEE KIND OF FIXED, Its actually a pine cone index.
+I added it last minute without changing a variable's name so i need to change it for it to work properly

 ### ✅ 3.
 Step Completion Count is Broken